c-sk8/Flat-Bottom-Font/README.md

 A neat handwriting font.
 To see what it looks like click on the [Sample.pdf][1] file.

 Some letters have a flat bottom like when you write above a ruler.
-This is an open source font.

-This font was first created in March 2018 using an application called Glyphs Mini on a Apple Mac computer.
+This font was first created in March 2018 using an application called Glyphs Mini.

 ## Future Improvements